Presence-Event Berlin

 Jajaja, neeneeneee – talking about monkeys

-A friendly monkey, made from a sock, observes us attentively, follows our gestures and communicates with a monkey counterpart on the monitor: the installation “Jajaja, neeneeneee – über Affen reden” creates a spontaneous, heart-warming connection between humans and stuffed monkeys.
-Charmingly inviting, this interaction works across cultures and generations and at the same time poses questions about overcoming distance: what makes us feel closeness?
+A friendly monkey, made from a sock, observed us attentively, followed our gestures and communicates with a monkey counterpart on the monitor: the installation “Jajaja, neeneeneee – über Affen reden” created a spontaneous, heart-warming connection between humans and stuffed monkeys.
+Charmingly inviting, this interaction worked across cultures and generations and at the same time poses questions about overcoming distance: what makes us feel closeness?

 – Anne Brannys, Jan M. Sieber